easinyo/Ecommerce-Book-Store/README.md

 Please follow those instruction fto set up your local work environment for the front-end.

-Learn more about Android studio and Android developement: https://developer.android.com/guide

 ## Database Schema
 -- to be added later on